Compliance Roundup: May 2026

-2 regulatory updates across OSHA, DOT Physicals — here is what changed and what employers need to know.
+4 regulatory updates across DOT Physicals, OSHA — here is what changed and what employers need to know.

-2 regulatory updates across OSHA, DOT Physicals — here is what changed and what employers need to know.
+6 regulatory updates across OSHA, DOT Physicals, Drug Testing — here is what changed and what employers need to know.

 FMCSA issued a temporary exemption allowing interstate CDL and CLP holders and motor carriers to rely on paper copies of medical examiner certificates as proof of medical certification for up to 60 da